wences-sanchez/Knowledge-Base/pages/Cover Letter.md

 - Dear XXX:
 - I am an apassionate about computers since I was 11.
-I love coding so as design and automate things.
+I love coding so as design and automating things.
+I have experience as QA and DevOps.